Making Car Journeys Fun

 It’s time to dump Tim.
 Mick picks out Sexy Serena as our new SAT Nav Guide.
 I object and choose the more straitlaced Jane, she has a direct, no-nonsense, trust me voice.
 I think she sounds reliable until I hear her lilting and teasing ‘roundabout’ inflection.
 Can we really count on her to get us to our destination?
 Our first family trip for a while and our first road trip in the UK for absolutely ages.
 We’re in Mick's new Landrover.
 No comment!
+I am determined to make this car journey fun.

 We’re leaving Broughton in Lincolnshire and heading to 'Broughton Place' in Edinburgh for two nights.
 Home from home perhaps, perhaps not.
 Mick announces that he is unimpressed with the bed and breakfast we are going to.
 I agree.
 The reception staff’s clipped English pronunciation phone voices and ‘the computer says no’ approach to changing the date of our trip was not the Scottish welcome we were hoping for.
 Our stoicism, or is it stubbornness, is admirable.
 Fine - if we can’t change the booking we’ll bloody use it, even if it means listening to Mick’s Scottish accent all the way there.